ig3/srf/README.md

 which it reads, and the path of the srf database to produce, which it writes.
 You can try this script on your database and maybe it will suffice.

+Copy the imported database to: `~/.local/share/srf/srf.db`.

 I will probably write something to import a published Anki deck, but not yet.

-Copy all the Anki media to the media subdirectory.
-You will probably have to create it.
-I don't think git will create an empty directory and my media isn't (at least it shouldn't be) committed.
+Copy all the Anki media to the media subdirectory: `~/.local/share/srf/media`.

 ## Scheduling